usecanvas/canvas-native-3/README.md

 This project comprises the specification and utilities for the CanvasNative format.

+## Documentation Note

+CanvasNative uses an invisible character to separate parts of its lines.
+For readability, the documentation replaces that character with `|`.

 ## Building

 A single command will build distribution code, and the README file: